bcfoltz/brandonfoltz-youtube-downloads/README.md

-# Excel Templates by Brandon Foltz
+# File Downloads and Templates by Brandon Foltz

 Welcome to the repository for Excel templates featured on my YouTube channel [Brandon Foltz on YouTube](https://www.youtube.com/@BrandonFoltz).
 Here, you can download various templates I've created and demonstrated in my videos.